A full review of the Dynamic Neural Retraining System (DNRS)

 I nevertheless was able to dance the night away at my wedding.

-Every testimonial on the DNRS website seems to be a person who did the online or DVDS program who then went to the in-person seminar.
-DNRS offers these about a dozen times per year or so at various locations in the US, Canada, and Europe.
+In the past, every testimonial on the DNRS website seemed to be a person who did the online or DVD program who then went to the in-person seminar.
+DNRS used to offer these about a dozen times per year or so at various locations in the US, Canada, and Europe before the pandemic.

 It seemed that most people did it themselves – though not always fully correctly – and then had an “aha” moment at the in-person seminar, got amazing at DNRS, and stayed committed for the next 6 months to 2 years.